babausse/kharon/README.md

 and put it somewhere in your application, typically in a /config/initializers/kharon.rb file for a rails application.

-You can put back the original behaviour by calling ir and passing true as the first parameter instead of false.
+You can put back the original behaviour by calling it and passing true as the first parameter, or no parameter, instead of false.

 ## Run tests